anshu1905/Patents-and-Publications/README.md

 ---

-### 5. Emergency Vehicle Localization and Lane Change Assistance
+### 5. System and Method for Emergency Vehicle Localization, and Lane Change Assistance for a Vehicle
 **Application No:** 202511050516
 **Filed On:** May 26, 2025
 **Summary:**